-Many security incidents involve a crime that has been committed, or is in the process of being committed, against a restaurant.
-For example, when someone attempts to hack into a restaurant's network to obtain sensitive personal information, they may be committing criminal trespass, theft, attempted identity theft, computer fraud, wiretapping, or economic espionage, among a host of other statutory violations.
-Where a crime is being committed against a restaurant, the restaurant should consider reporting it to law enforcement.
-Among other things, contacting law enforcement may result in assistance stopping the criminal behavior, useful information that may help the restaurant's investigation of the incident, or prosecution of the culprit.
+Many security incidents involve a crime that has been committed, or is in the process of being committed, against an organization.
+For example, when someone attempts to hack into an organization's network to obtain sensitive personal information, they may be committing criminal trespass, theft, attempted identity theft, computer fraud, wiretapping, or economic espionage, among a host of other statutory violations.
+Where a crime is being committed against an organization, the organization should consider reporting it to law enforcement.
+Among other things, contacting law enforcement may result in assistance stopping the criminal behavior, useful information that may help the organization's investigation of the incident, or prosecution of the culprit.
 It may also help demonstrate to the public that the organization was diligent in investigating the incident and taking steps to protect consumers.